nerevu/prometheus/app/markdown/api.md

 ## Methods

-The API is a RESTful service and allows the following HTTP methods:
+The API is a ReSTful service and allows the following HTTP methods:

 * GET
 * DELETE